imgradeone/InsideTheDark/README.md

 # Inside The Dark

-A DDLC mod to let you experience the
+A DDLC mod to let you experience the worst part of DDLC and inside the code

+This repo has been an archive now.
+Please go to [another repo](https://github.com/imgradeone/InsideTheDark).

 The DDLC Mod Template is an easy way to get started building your own game mods for Doki Doki Literature Club that adhere to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.